 Paracetamol (acetaminophen) is one of the most widely administered medicines in children, commonly used for fever and pain.
 The National Institute for Health and Care Excellence (NICE) guidance recommend paracetamol as an anti-pyretic in children under 5 years who appear distressed during a febrile illness.(1) Public Health England also advise parents to give children paracetamol when given the meningitis B vaccine at two and four months of age, as part of the UK immunisation schedule.
 (2) CalpolTM, the main brand of paracetamol suspension for children in the UK, advertises paracetamol suspension as “gentle on delicate tummies”(3) and “trusted by parents for over 50 years.”(3) As such paracetamol is likely to be perceived as a safe medication to give to children by parents.
 By the age of 6 months up to 84% of children in the UK will have received paracetamol.(4)

 Paracetamol is also the most common drug taken in overdose in the UK with approximately 100,000 patients presenting to emergency departments (ED) each year.
-(5) Children and young people (CYP) form a significant percentage of this cohort.
+(5) Children and young people form a significant percentage of this cohort.
 Overdoses of paracetamol in paediatrics can be divided into two main categories: accidental overdose (mainly associated with toddlers) and non-accidental overdoses (mainly associated with teenagers).
 In 2010, 50 children between ages of 0-18 years died of suicide or deliberate self-inflicted harm; this number doubled to 101 by 2017.(6)

 Clinicians managing paediatric paracetamol overdoses can be faced with a number of challenges including uncertainty of the ingested dose, delayed presentation, or staggered overdose.
-A single paracetamol dose of >150 mg/kg may cause hepatocellular damage.(7) In cases where there is uncertainty over the dose ingested clinicians rely on plasma paracetamol levels at 4 hours post ingestion.(8) However, in CYP the process of venepuncture can be a painful, distressing and frightening experience.(9, 10) The timing of a sample four hours after ingestion also means that those presenting promptly often have to wait a long time in ED.
+A single paracetamol dose of >150 mg/kg may cause hepatocellular damage.(7) In cases where there is uncertainty over the dose ingested clinicians rely on plasma paracetamol concentration at 4 hours post ingestion.(8) However, in children and young people the process of venepuncture can be a painful, distressing and frightening experience.(9, 10) The timing of a sample four hours after ingestion also means that those presenting promptly often have to wait a long time in ED.

-If an individual presenting to the ED could be screened for a potentially hepatotoxic paracetamol overdose using a non-invasive method, without necessarily having to wait the usual 4 hours, then if there is a high likelihood of toxicity, appropriate diagnostic tests can be ordered, and care strategies implemented.
-This solution would also reduce the need for invasive blood sampling, and increase flow through the ED.
+If an individual presenting to the ED could be screened for a potentially hepatotoxic paracetamol overdose using a non-invasive method, then if low/zero concentrations are noted, discharge from ED would be facilitated and patient experience improved, as the standard blood test 4 hours post ingestion could potentially be avoided.
+In addition, if the non-invasive test suggests a high likelihood of toxicity, appropriate diagnostic tests can be ordered, and care strategies implemented..

 A company have developed a device that could be worn by the patient post triage when a paracetamol overdose is suspected.
 The device consists of a disposable sensor element which can determine serial measurements of paracetamol in sweat.
 The information gathered is then reported back to the emergency department to help guide decision making regarding the early stages of care and the need for diagnostic bloods to be undertaken.
-Once the device has completed its task it can be removed, and the sensor element replaced ready for future use.
+Once the device has completed its measurement it can be removed, and the sensor element replaced ready for future use.
 Prior to continuing product development, the company wished to determine the acceptability of such a device in the UK, and potential market size.

-The primary objective of this study was therefore to determine the acceptability of a wearable device to screen CYP who may present to the ED with a suspected overdose of paracetamol.
+The primary objective of this study was therefore to determine the acceptability of a wearable device to screen children and young people who may present to the ED with a suspected overdose of paracetamol.
 Secondary objectives included determining opinions regarding the device design, accuracy and acceptable duration of monitoring.
-We also sought to determine the prevalence of CYP attending a paediatric ED with paracetamol ingestion.
+We also sought to determine the prevalence of children and young people attending a paediatric ED with paracetamol ingestion.

 Methods